bkaraduman/NetCoreDapperRepo/README.md

 # NetCoreDapperRepo
 Dapper Generic Repository Pattern With .Net Core

 In this repo, we will implement simple and clean Generic Repository Architecture.
-In this implementation we will try to under Repository Pattern and Unit Of Work as well.
+We will also try to implement unit of work as well!

 Everything put together, this repository helps you to understand How Dapper can be used in an ASP.NET Core Application following Repostitory Pattern and Unit of Work.